Greyhound racing in Australia: Adoption

 Many adoption programs have been set up throughout Australia.
 There are industry programs and non-industry rescue groups (which are usually charities).
 Greyhounds are available for adoption in most parts of Australia.
-Families that have adopted greyhounds soon discover that these dogs are naturally gentle, loving and, surprisingly, don't need a lot of exercise.
 The industry's Greyhound Adoption Program (GAP) operates in most states but does not re-home all ex-racing greyhounds.
-In 2018, 257 greyhounds (38%) failed the New South Wales rehoming test.
-However the validity of this report should be questioned based on the fact that in the United States the estimated adoption rate is over 95% and in the United Kingdom the 2018 Greyhound Commitment has pledged to home 100% of all ex-racers under the Greyhound Retirement Scheme.
+In 2018, The New Daily newspaper reported 257 greyhounds (38%) failed the New South Wales rehoming test but NSW Greenhounds (the state program) state that more than 90% pass the test.

-Adoption has been hampered in states and territories which cling to old-fashioned beliefs about the need to muzzle pet greyhounds.
+Some states and territories require muzzling of greyhounds.
 Both the RSPCA and the Australian Veterinary Association recommend against muzzles for companion animal greyhounds.
-Some states and councils still require greyhounds to wear a muzzle in public, while NSW, Victoria and the ACT have removed the requirement.
-Greyhounds are one of the most gentle breeds and highly suitable for adoption if properly socialised.
+NSW, Victoria and the ACT have removed the requirement to muzzle greyhounds in public.

 Criticism

 In 2013, ABC News revealed that some greyhounds were given to veterinary surgeons as blood donors and then euthanised.
-In 2015, the Australian Veterinary Association stated that all greyhounds bred for racing should be registered with an independent authority in order to track their life time movements.
+In 2015, the Australian Veterinary Association stated that all greyhounds bred for racing should be registered with an independent authority in order to track their lifetime movements.
 In 2016, 179 trainers were charged with illegal exports to Macau, China, a practice that was banned in 2013.
 This led to Qantas announcing they would no longer transport ex-racers.